grisu48/iobench/README.md

 # iobench

-Small open/write/close benchmarking utility.
+`iobench2` is a small open/write/close benchmarking utility for parallel writes on an arbitrary filesystem.

-The program iteratively opens a file, writes a number of random bytes and closes the file.
-It measures the microseconds the system needs for opening, writing and closing the file.
+The program forks `N` children, that each open a file, write `n` times a random block of bytes, close the file and report the stats to the parent process.
+The parent process collects the stats from all of the children and reports it to the user.

+I wrote this program to benchmark real world applications on a rather large filesystem, where multiple users and program access different filesystems randomly.

 ## Build